Titles and Affiliations

 Progress Thus Far

 Dr. Ashworth and his team identified a protein called xCT as a potentially promising therapeutic target for TNBC.
 This protein serves as a molecular transporter; it sits within the outer membranes of cells, funneling specific molecules into the cell and expelling others.
-Tumor cells can use it to eject chemotherapies and take in nutrients to support growth.
+Tumor cells can use it to eject chemotherapies and take in nutrients.
 While it is dispensable for the function of healthy cells, loss of xCT function is lethal to tumor cells, making it an attractive therapeutic target.
 Importantly, xCT is present in approximately half of TNBC tumors and high levels are associated with worse outcomes for patients.
-The team engineered a novel reporter protein to test whether candidate drugs effectively blocking xCT.
-Investigations over the past year have revealed that at least one of these compounds blocks xCT activity.
-In parallel, Dr. Ashworth and team have successfully developed novel antibodies that target and bind to xCT.
-Analyses of promising candidates in both blocking and binding studies are ongoing.
+The team engineered a novel reporter protein to test whether candidate drugs effectively block xCT.
+Over the past year, the team confirmed that these drugs do, in fact, affect xCT activity and explored how they act.
+Dr. Ashworth and his team are currently developing new tools to investigate xCT function.
+In a separate line of work, the team found that combining two existing drugs can lower the levels estrogen receptor alpha (ERa) and its mutant forms.
+This finding is important because tumors that resist hormone therapy often depend on ERa.
+This drug combination might be useful for treating cancers that are resistant to hormone therapies.
+The team also performed computational analysis to identify a genetic pattern that could help predict which tumors are likely to respond to this treatment.

 What’s next